ziyadt1995/RT_to_mitigate_QBBAs/README.md

 We have modified the codebase of BlackBox Bench (https://github.com/SCLBD/BlackboxBench) and the Robustness Library (https://github.com/MadryLab/robustness).

+Run the command "pip install -r requirementsnew.txt" to create the required Python environment with the necessary packages.

 Once you have installed the robustness library please replace the entire files with the files we have provided to successfully run the code without errors.

 The ResNet-50 models can be obtained from the Robustness Library (https://github.com/MadryLab/robustness).
 The ImageNet test images can be retrieved from TREMBA (https://github.com/TransEmbedBA/TREMBA).
 You can download the trained PreActResNet18-based Tiny ImageNet model from " https://drive.google.com/drive/folders/1V2KeI2LRNA94GYoGKpZBzgZIAI1bQEQv?usp=sharing "